 About a month ago, I flew from Denver to London (a 13+ hour travel day.)
 Long international flights can be miserable and I usually land feeling like a greasy, swollen mess.
+But now I have a secret weapon: Comrad Socks!
+Here’s my unbiased Comrad Sock review including why I love them, and their newest product releases.

-This trip I tried a couple of different tips culled from a Fodors article titled 20 Things You Need to Survive a 20-Hour Plane Ride including:
+For my long-distance trip I tried a couple of different tips culled from a Fodors article titled 20 Things You Need to Survive a 20-Hour Plane Ride including:

 Yup, compression socks.
 I know it sounds like something your great grandma would recommend, but thanks to a company called Comrad, compression socks have come a long way, baby!
 First of all, they come in really cute fabrics and patterns.
 They’re attractive and stylish with a range of colors and prints.
 And guess what?
 They now look more department store than drugstore.